mongodb-developer/SocialStats/README.md

 ## About the Architecture

 The app is built using a serverless architecture using MongoDB Stitch.
-The app consists of serverless functions, a webhook, and static pages.
+The app consists of serverless functions, static web pages, and a dashboard built in MongoDB Charts.

-### config directory
+### Configuring the App

-Details coming soon.
+Coming soon.

 ## Automated Tests